nushey/Overflow-Masters/README.md

+## Overflow Masters
-### There are implementations of algorithms that I use in competitive programming
+### There are implementations of algorithms that we use in competitive programming